StoneOrbits/VortexEngine/docs/lightshow_lol_getting_started_mobile.md

 If everything is set up correctly, you should see a **success notification** and you should now be able to control the device the same as the PC.

 {: .warning }
-Mobile Bluetoothc control is still beta and bugs are common, please document and report any bugs on our Discord
+Mobile and Bluetooth are still beta, please report any bugs on our [Discord](support.html)

 ## What to do next